Meeco/docs/releases/svx-1.2.1.md

 The following is a summary of the key features and enhancements:

-* **Backend Pagination, Sorting and Search**: This upgrade enhances user experience by making data interaction more intuitive and consistent.
+* **Backend Pagination, Sorting and Searching**: This upgrade enhances the user experience by making data interaction more intuitive and consistent.
 * **Email Notifications**: Significant improvements have been made to keep various types of administrators informed about their status within the system, thereby enhancing communication and operational flow.
 * **Bug Fixes**: This release addresses numurous bugs as part of our quest to provide a quality product.